MicrosoftDocs/sdk-api/sdk-api-src/content/oleacc/nf-oleacc-iaccessible-get_accdescription.md

 Type: <b>BSTR*</b>

  Address of a <b>BSTR</b> that receives a localized string that describes the specified object, or <b>NULL</b> if this object has no description.

-#### - varID [in]

-Type: <b>VARIANT</b>

-Specifies whether the retrieved description belongs to the object or one of the object's child elements.
-This parameter is either CHILDID_SELF (to obtain information about the object) or a child ID (to obtain information about the object's child element).
-For more information about initializing the <a href="https://msdn.microsoft.com/774dfac8-e258-4266-b81e-072eb3961fb1">VARIANT structure</a>, see <a href="https://msdn.microsoft.com/051ec5ba-540c-4ae1-b917-4c229557ca2f">How Child IDs Are Used in Parameters</a>.

 ## -returns